Genbox/FastData/README.md

 It uses the analysis to create so-called early-exits, which are fast `O(1)` checks on your input before doing any `O(n)` checks on the actual dataset.

-## Best practices

-* Put the most often queried items first in the input data.
-It can speed up query speed for some data structures.

 ## FAQ

-* Q: Why not use System.Collections.Frozen?
+#### Why not use System.Collections.Frozen?
-* A: There are several reasons:
+There are several reasons:
 * Frozen comes with considerable runtime overhead
 * Frozen is only available in .NET 8.0+
 * Frozen only provides a few of the optimizations provided in FastData
 * Frozen is only available in C#.
 FastData can produce data structures in many languages.

+#### Does it support case-insensitive lookups?
+No, not yet.

+#### Does it support custom equality comparers?
+No, not yet.

+#### Does it support keyed lookup?
+No, not yet.

+#### Are there any best pratcies for using FastData?
+Yes.
+See below:
+* Put the most often queried items first in the input data.
+It can speed up query speed for some data structures.

+#### Can I use it for dynamic data?
+No, FastData is designed for static data only.
+It generates code at compile time, so the data must be known beforehand.